 - Clear verbal and written communication skills

-- The ability to listen and analyze your clients’ career difficulties without being judgmental
+- Ability to listen and analyse your clients’ career difficulties without being judgmental

 - Good decision-making skills to choose the right career goals for your clients and help them make the right professional decisions

 - Good research skills to easily gather information on industry statistics and open job vacancies